Frequently Asked Questions

 How do I pay for my books?

 The Clarkson College Bookstore accepts cash, check or credit card.
-If receiving financial aid in excess of the cost of tuition, fees and on-campus housing (if applicable), you can use your refund check to help cover the cost of books.
+If you are receiving financial aid in excess of your tuition, fees and on campus housing (if applicable), you can use the excess to help cover the cost of your books.
+Students can charge books to their student account.
+Bookstore vouchers are obtained through the Student Accounts Office, and only the Student Accounts staff may approve the voucher.

 What if my financial aid does not cover the full amount of tuition and fees?